Giovanni Baldelli: Political activity

 Because he was being noticed for his political activity, Baldelli's father arranged for him to go to France in 1929 on the pretense that he was there to study.
 He continued his political activity there, and returned to Italy in 1932 only to be arrested for his political activity and imprisoned for nine months.
 On his release he moved to England where he wrote for Solidaritie Internationale anti-Fasciste (SIA) from 1938 to 1940.
 In 1940 he was again deported for his political views.
-He was originally placed on a ship with other deportees destined for Canada, but the ship was attacked by a Uboat near Scotland; Baldelli was one of the few survivors.
+He was originally placed on a ship with other deportees destined for Canada, but the ship (Arandora Star)was attacked by a Uboat near Scotland; Baldelli was one of the few survivors.
 He was then sent to prison in Australia on the HMT Dunera.
 He returned to England in 1945 where he received degrees from the University of London: B.A.
 General, 1947, B.A.
 Honours, 1948.
 In 1958 he presided over the International Anarchist Congress in London.